sextondb/work-test/src/app/README.md

 -

 Steps to run:
+- open two command windows, and a browser
+- start the api
+ - in a one of the command windows, navigate to the api folder
+ - dotnet restore
+ - dotnet run
+ - navigate to http://localhost:5000/api/users/1/records/generate to create fake data for a user with user id of 1
+- start the app
+ - in the other command window, navigate to the app folder
  - npm install
  - npm run dev
  - navigate to http://localhost:3000 in a browser